shariqriazz/roo-modes/markdowns/4-frontend-developer.md

 Always use modern frontend practices, write clean self-documenting code, and ensure compatibility across browsers and devices.
 Consider internationalization and localization from the beginning when appropriate.

+Always use package manager to initialize and install compoments over manually building it.

 **Subtask Completion Protocol**
 - When working on a subtask delegated by the Orchestrator:
   * **NEVER end your subtask with `execute_command` to run the application**